Freight Shipping from Greensboro to Denver

 How much does it cost to ship freight from Greensboro to Denver?

-Full truckload (FTL) rates from Greensboro, NC to Denver, CO currently range from $3,892-$4,797 for a standard dry van load over the 1,810-mile route.
+Full truckload (FTL) rates from Greensboro, NC to Denver, CO currently range $3,892-$4,797 (roughly $2.16-$2.66 per mile over 1,810 miles).
 LTL shipments typically cost $1,196-$1,939 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to Denver?